ESIPFed/data-help-desk/docs/planning/users_of_data_help_desk.md

 ---
 layout: page
-title: Users of a data help desk
+title: Types of users
 parent: Planning a data help desk
 nav_order: 6
 has_toc: false
 ---

-# Users of a Data Help Desk
+# Types of Users at a Data Help Desk

 The output of a data help desk can be used by various stakeholders across different levels of researchers.
 Here's a breakdown of who might use the output: